adullact/puppet-wordpress/REFERENCE.md

 ### wordpress::params

-set defaults values for some variables and parameters.
+Sets defaults values for some variables and parameters.

 ### wordpress::resource